Building a vinyl record sleeve shelf.

 3. I took a way too deep first pass with the router.
 I guess that I forgot to account for the hardness of the wood.
 This made the router jump a bit, which made for a bumpy edge on the groove.
 Lesson: go slower and finer.

 5. When using the round-over and needing to set the depth with a plunge router; plunge down the router until the bits edge rests on the top of your wood.
+I mean the workpiece.

 More untested stuff